howtographql/howtographql/content/backend/graphql-js/3-a-simple-mutation.md

 correctAnswer: 1
 ---

-In this section, you'll learn how to add a mutation to the GraphQL API.
-This mutation will allow to _post_ new links to the server.
+In this section, you'll learn how to add a mutation to the GraphQL API allowing you to _post_ new links to the server.

 ### Extending the schema definition

-Like before, you need to start by adding the new operation to your GraphQL schema definition.
+Start by adding the Mutation operation to `typeDefs` which is your GraphQL schema definition.

 <Instruction>